Robert F. Kennedy Department of Justice Building: 20th century

-Renovations
+21st century

 From March 1998 to January 2006, major renovations to the building took place, including work on plumbing, electrical wiring, heating and cooling, and elevators.
 The project included replication of original lighting for the building's corridors and other ornamental spaces.
 A new $3.1 million conference center and "data room" were built, the main library and executive suites were restored, and a new mechanical, electrical and plumbing (MEP) system was installed.
 The project's submitting firm and construction manager was the Gilbane Building Company, the architectural firm was Burt Hill Kosar Rittelmann Associates, the structural engineering firm was Delon Hampton Associates, and the mechanical/electrical engineer was H.F.
 Lenz Company.

 Several difficulties were present: The building had to remain operational during renovations, and hazardous materials were involved, with a large-scale asbestos abatement effort, lead paint removal, and the handling of mercury-vapor lamps with PCBs.
 The Gilbane Building Company established a "stop-work" rule to halt construction when hazardous material was discovered.
 An additional complication was security concerns, because of sensitive and classified information in the building.
 According to Building Design & Construction, construction personnel were "classified into three tiers and were permitted access to specific building areas based on these three levels of security clearance."
 The extensive murals, sculptures, and plaster reliefs in the building were protected with shields during the construction, and temperature, humidity, and dust controls were installed.

 The cost of the renovations was $142 million, but the project came in $4.2 million under budget, in part due to significant conservation efforts.
 Design consultants decided to renovate courtyard plaza and garage structures instead of demolishing them, using 95 percent of existing materials.
-Cobblestone blocks in the courtyard were "removed, cleaned, refurbished, and reinstalled," with "the foundation of the courtyard's original fountain" being preserved and its pipes and pumps replaced.
+Cobblestone blocks in the courtyard were "removed, cleaned, refurbished, and reinstalled", with "the foundation of the courtyard's original fountain" being preserved and its pipes and pumps replaced.
 Further, only the concrete of "questionable integrity around the facility's garage beams" was repaired, instead of having all the concrete replaced.
 For the plaza deck, the integrity of the concrete structure was tested.
 Some sections were found to be repairable, preventing them from being rebuilt and diverting 14,520 tons of waste from landfill.
 Finally, the original foundation and structure building was preserved, which saved 110 tons of waste material and decreased "the risk of penetrating a sensitive waterproofing membrane system."
-Additional costs were saved through "early buyout": "taking advantage of the purchasing power of the entire four-phase construction job," the construction management firm "was able to secure prices early on in the project that otherwise would have been spent covering the escalating costs of building materials."

-These measures allowed the GSA to carry out additional work: "restoration and repointing of the limestone exterior," repair and replacement of the roof, restoration of "ornate painting and plaster," further hazardous materials abatement, and fire code upgrades.
+Additional costs were saved through "early buyout": "taking advantage of the purchasing power of the entire four-phase construction job", the construction management firm "was able to secure prices early on in the project that otherwise would have been spent covering the escalating costs of building materials."
+These measures allowed the GSA to carry out additional work: "restoration and repointing of the limestone exterior", repair and replacement of the roof, restoration of "ornate painting and plaster", further hazardous materials abatement, and fire code upgrades.
 Ultimately close to $1 million was returned to the GSA.